itabesamesa/4d-minesweeper/README.md

 - [ ] Add scrolling to the 4d field
 - [ ] Make info display on top of the game
 - [ ] Assume field size of 1 when user gives less than 4 integers for option --size
-- [ ] Make field shrink after numbers change
+- [x] Make field shrink after numbers change
+- [ ] Graphical bug in cursor's area of influence when unpausing
+- [ ] Hide field when paused
+- [ ] Start timer on first key press
+- [ ] Add option to reveal field when game is over
+- [ ] Make time minutes and seconds

 ## Special thanks